emilieanthony/CLI-management-system/README.md

 # mini-project
-###Product description
+### Product description
 The task for this software development project is to develop a software tool to manage a software project, i.e. a software project management tool.
 The management tool is preloaded with the project team's own data.

-###Features
+### Features
 A scrum master can:
 - Create new project
 - Create new sprint
 - Create a new task for product backlog
 - Create a new task for sprint backlog
 - Create a user story for product backlog
-  -Create a new Development Team Member
+- Create a new Development Team Member
-  -Create a new Product owner
+- Create a new Product owner
-  -Assign a task to Development Team Member
+- Assign a task to Development Team Member
 - View product backlog
-  -View all development Team Members
+- View all development Team Members
 - Move task or user story to sprint backlog
 - View sprint backlog

 A product owner can:
-  -Create a new product backlog
+- Create a new product backlog
 -  View product backlog
 - Edit product backlog

 A development team member can:
 - View their own tasks
 - View all assigned tasks
-  -View all tasks
+- View all tasks
 - View their own user stories
 - View all user stories

 # Installation/ how to run